Minty-Crisp/AUXL/README.md

 - - Control Configuration option to display an information window of all currently configured actions from the Scenario, Zone or Scene as well as the specific interactions for the current control type (i.e. Mobile, Desktop or VR).
 - Combined NPC Book functions into Companion.
 - Toggle spawn still configured to player floor, but can be repositioned without toggling via clicking on the Belt Text UI.
+- Added companion UpdateMainMenu method to dynamically update the Main Menu and added to World Info via menuOption
+- Added companion UpdateMainMenuStyle method to dynamically update the Main Menu style and added to World Info via menuStyle
+- Add custom Avatar Core/Layers to Settings menu via auxl.comp.AddAvatar('Display Name','auxlObjectName');
+- Action to control companion and menu.
+If menu if open, will go back 1 level.
+If menu is closed will despawn companion.
+If companion is despawned, will spawn companion.

 ## NPC
 - Now accepts an idle speech page to be displayed if not interacted for specified amount of time.